 The Samsung Terrace is great for watching TV shows.
 It has impressive reflection handling and gets incredibly bright, so you shouldn't have any visibility issues even if you're watching outside in direct sunlight.
 It upscales lower-resolution content well, and its internal speakers get loud enough for noisy outdoor environments.
 Unfortunately, its sub-par viewing angles cause images to look washed out from the side, which isn't ideal for wide seating areas.

-The Samsung Terrace is very good for watching sports.
+The Samsung Terrace is great for watching sports.
 It gets incredibly bright and handles reflections well, so you can watch the game outside while enjoying a BBQ.
 It has a fast response time to deliver crisp images in fast-moving scenes, and a Black Frame Insertion feature to further reduce motion blur.
 Sadly, its VA panel has sub-par viewing angles, so images can look washed out when viewed from the side.
 Also, our unit has some uniformity issues that can be distracting.

-The Samsung Terrace is great for playing video games.
+The Samsung Terrace is excellent for playing video games.
 It has all the basics to provide a good gaming experience, such as low input lag, a fast response time, and a high refresh rate.
 However, it doesn't support any variable refresh rate technology to help reduce screen tearing.
 On the upside, its high contrast ratio allows it to produce deep blacks, making it an excellent option for gaming in the dark.

 The Samsung Terrace is excellent for watching movies in HDR.
 Its high contrast ratio and superb black uniformity result in deep and inky blacks, which is great for watching at night.
 It can display a wide color gamut, it has a full-array local dimming feature, and it gets bright enough to make bright highlights stand out.

-The Samsung Terrace is great for gaming in HDR.
+The Samsung Terrace is excellent for gaming in HDR.
 It has exceptionally low input lag that makes every action feel nearly instantaneous, and its fast response time results in minimal motion blur in fast-moving scenes.
 It delivers an incredible HDR experience due to its wide color gamut, high peak brightness, and full-array local dimming.
 Unfortunately, it doesn't support variable refresh rate to reduce screen tearing when gaming.

-The Samsung Terrace is a very good TV for use as a PC monitor.
+The Samsung Terrace is a great TV for use as a PC monitor.
 It has low input lag, a fast response time, and it can display proper chroma 4:4:4 to render text clearly.
 Unfortunately, its VA panel has narrow viewing angles, so images can look washed out at the edges if you sit too close.

 The Samsung Terrace has an outstanding design that looks very similar to the Samsung The Frame 2020, but it's thicker and more robust.
 This TV is meant to be wall-mounted and doesn't come with a stand.
 The feet in the picture above were purchased separately from a third party.